metal-crow/Dark-Souls-1-Overhaul/README.md

 * Dead Angles and Ghost Hits are back, and made slighly more consistent

-* Equipment can again be changed while in any animation
+* Equipment (except weapons) can again be changed while in any animation

 * Bug with HP bar not reflecting the correct amount of health has been fixed (but can be disabled)